The Origin of Fire: Music and Visions of Hildegard von Bingen

 From its first recording to this CD — its 18th and last — Anonymous 4 set the standard by which all other Early Music groups are measured.
 Marsha Genensky, Susan Hellauer, Jacqueline Horner and Johanna Maria Rose merged their individual talents into one expression.
 Individually, they sang beautifully; together, they sang like angels.
 It’s entirely appropriate that they concluded almost two decades of magic with the music and visions of Hildegard von Bingen.

-Do you dare to give yourself over to this music?
-A thousand years will disappear.
-So will your mundane cares.
-In their place, you will experience beauty.
-And holiness.
-SDG, indeed.
+If you give yourself over to this music, a thousand years disappear.
+So may your mundane cares.
+In their place, you might experience beauty.
+Maybe, briefly, peace.